Vyral/base-template/_posts/2018-09-27-how-joining-us-changed-this-agents-life.md

 {% include youtube.html %}

-Today we’d like to share the amazing success story of one of our team members: Julia Umeron.
+Today we’d like to share the amazing success story of one of our team members: Julia Umoren.

 Before coming to Jeff Cook Real Estate in March of 2018, Julia was working in one of the largest hair replacement centers in Atlanta.
 According to her, this transition has transformed her life and career for the better.